Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

-Tian Ruixiang Holdings Ltd (NASDAQ: TIRX)’s stock price has soared by 9.27 in relation to previous closing price of 2.05.
-Nevertheless, the company has seen a gain of 2.75% in its stock price over the last five trading days.
+The stock of Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) has increased by 12.32 when compared to last closing price of 2.03.Despite this, the company has seen a gain of 9.09% in its stock price over the last five trading days.

 Is It Worth Investing in Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) Right Now?